Walodja1987/xns/README.md

 - Burns `msg.value` ETH (must be >= the namespace's registered price)
 - Registers `label.namespace` for `msg.sender`
 - Excess payment is refunded
+- **Only works for public namespaces** (reverts for private namespaces)
-- During the 30-day exclusivity period, only the namespace creator can use this function
+- During the 30-day exclusivity period, only the namespace creator can use this function for public namespaces

 Example: